isomerpages/moe-spectrasec/_why-spectra/Spectra Academy.md

 ***
 ##### **How to enroll?**

 Applications for admission to the next intake will open in late January 2024.
-If you are keen to find out more about this programme, please email to us at spectra_academy@schools.gov.sg
+If you are keen to find out more about this programme, please email your enquiries to us at spectra@schools.gov.sg